tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_api_list.md

 108. [Paymill API](https://developers.paymill.com/API/index)
 109. [Rundown API](https://rapidapi.com/therundown/api/therundown?endpoint=5ace93eae4b04378c0ca27ba)

 {% include tip.html content="I last checked these links in December 2018.
 Given how fast the technology landscape changes, some links may be out of date.
-However, if you simply type <i>{product} + api docs</i> into Google's search, you will likely find the company's developer doc site.
+However, if you just type <i>{product} + api docs</i> into Google's search, you will likely find the company's developer doc site.
 Most commonly, the API docs are at developer.{company}.com." %}

 ## Programmableweb<span>.</span>com: A directory of API doc sites on the open web